-Your first conversation with a prospective officiant is your “interview,” and it’s your main opportunity to discern whether or not s/he is a good fit.
+Your first conversation with a prospective officiant is your “interview,” and it’s your main opportunity to discern whether or not the officiant is a good fit.
 These questions are written with Jewish clergy in mind.
 If you wish to have a friend officiate or work with an officiant who is not Jewish, we have a special tool you can use to customize a script for your officiant to read from about Jewish ceremony rituals.

 1. Are you willing to work with us to craft the content of the ceremony, and do you have limitations on how flexible you’re willing to be about the ceremony?
 (For example, if you’re a couple that prefers little to no God language, this is the time to ask.)

 2. What do you charge for a fee, and when do you need to be paid?
 Do you use a letter of agreement?

 3. How much time are you willing to spend with us and/or members of our family if there are important issues or family dynamics that require sensitivity?

 4. How far are you willing to travel to a wedding venue, and what travel reimbursement might you need?

 5. How would you describe your approach to working with interfaith couples?

 6. Do you have ritual limitations or restrictions that we might not be aware of?

 7. How much Hebrew and English can we expect in the service, and how do you work to help guests who aren’t Jewish feel included?